Menaka-J/Drum-Kit/README.md

 ## How to Use

 1. Visit the live demo or open the project locally
-2. Use your keyboard keys (W, A, S, D, J, K, L) to play different drum sounds
+2. Use your keyboard keys (W, A, S, D, J, K, L, Q, E, R, T, Y, U, I) to play different drum sounds
 3. Alternatively, click on the drum buttons with your mouse
 4. Enjoy creating rhythms and beats!